Admire the most astonishing panoramic views of Budapest and explore Margaret Island.

 All our tours start and finish at Budapest Scooter Tour office at 1053 Budapest Vámház körút 10.
 The office is inside the courtyard of the building.

-What's included:
+What's included

-English speaking tour guide
+- English-speaking tour guide

 Requirements

-Valid driver's licence
+Valid driver's license

-50cc: Car or Moped licence
+50cc scooter: Car license or Moped license

 Liability